wet-boew/cdts-DotNetTemplates/Blazor/README.md

 The component stores and retrieves the page name, changes the language and reloads that same page the user was on in the other language.

-OPTIONAL: You can override the language link if you would like handle the language switching on your end by setting the `LngLinks` property.
+OPTIONAL: You can override the language link if you would like handle the language switching on your end by setting the `LngLinks` property of the `top` section:
+  - If left `undefined` or set to `lngLinks: null` : The CDTS Blazor component will install its default event.
+This is the recommended option.
+  - If set to an empty array (i.e. `lngLinks: []`) : Disables the generation of the standard CDTS language link.
+  - If set to any other valid value (e.g. `lngLinks: [{"lang": "fr", "href": "/to_french",    "text": "Français"}]`) : A "normal" language link will be generated accordingly and the CDTS language switch event will NOT be attached.
+  The user will be responsible for handling the language switch or the language link will need to add `ChnageLang` as part of the href

 ## Using WET Components